 This is a description of the Canon CRW file format.
 CRW files are written in Camera Image File Format (CIFF).
 The original Canon CIFF specification can be downloaded from http://xyrion.org/ciff/ (which I finally discovered after writing this document!).
-Note that Canon uses two different RAW formats, and newer models produce CR2 instead of CRW files.
-The CR2 files use a TIFF-based format, which is different than the CRW CIFF format documented here.
-(See this page for details about the CR2 format.)
+Note that Canon has three different RAW formats, with newer models producing a TIFF-based CR2 or QuickTime-based CR3 as opposed to the CIFF-based CRW format documented here.

 The Canon CRW file format is a joy to work with.
 It has a structure that is fundamentally similar to TIFF, with directories that point to data within the file.
 But a major improvement over TIFF is that the offsets are not absolute, they are relative to the start of the data block for each directory.
 This allows subdirectories within a file to be moved or copied to another file without having to adjust the offsets, which is fantastic because it means that rewriter software doesn't have to understand the complete format in order to be able to successfully rewrite the file.